prashantprakashhh/semanticgraph/README.md

 # Interactive Semantic Knowledge Graph Explorer

-This project is a full-stack web application that allows users to ingest unstructured text, automatically extract entities and relationships, store them in a SPARQL-compliant RDF Triplestore (Apache Jena Fuseki), and explore the resulting knowledge graph through an interactive visual interface.
+This project is a full-stack web application that allows users to ingest unstructured text, automatically extract entities and relationships, store them in a SPARQL-compliant RDF Triplestore (GraphDB), and explore the resulting knowledge graph through an interactive visual interface.

 ## Features